-Pakistan's #1 Free Utility Calculators – Electricity · Gas · Solar · Water · Income Tax · Trusted by thousands daily
+Pakistan's #1 Free Utility Calculators – Electricity · Gas · Solar · Water · Income Tax · Used by hundreds of Pakistani households every month

-IESCO Peak Hours Islamabad 2026 – Electricity Peak & Off-Peak Timings to Save Money
+IESCO Peak Hours Islamabad 2026 – Today's Timings & TOU Tariff Guide to Save Money

 Did you know?
-Shifting your electricity usage from peak hours to off-peak hours can save you 15-30% on your monthly IESCO bill.
-Learn when electricity is cheaper in your area.
+Shifting your heavy electricity usage from peak hours to off-peak hours can save you 15-30% on your IESCO bill.
+Learn the exact timings below and start saving today.

-Peak hours are times when electricity demand is highest.
-During these hours, electricity rates are higher because the power grid is under maximum stress.
+Peak hours are times when electricity demand across Islamabad, Rawalpindi and the IESCO region is highest.
+During these hours, the grid is under maximum stress, and electricity rates are effectively higher (especially under Time-of-Use tariff).

 PEAK HOURS